xXxSpicyBoiiixXx/starter-academic/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---
-I am a dedicated Cybersecurity Consultant at Burwood Group Inc., with a primary focus on conducting penetration testing engagements across diverse sectors, including healthcare, education, and financial institutions.
-Specializing in offensive security techniques and defensive operations, I thrive on uncovering vulnerabilities within systems and networks to fortify our clients' defenses against cyber threats.
+I am a Cybersecurity Consultant at Burwood Group Inc., specializing in penetration testing and Governance, Risk, and Compliance (GRC) across industries such as healthcare, education, and finance.
+With extensive experience conducting security risk assessments, vulnerability analysis, and compliance audits, I help organizations strengthen their security postures while ensuring regulatory adherence.

-In addition to my expertise in penetration testing, I am deeply committed to implementing Governance, Risk, and Compliance (GRC) practices.
-By integrating GRC principles into our security strategies, I ensure that our clients not only identify vulnerabilities but also establish robust governance frameworks to mitigate risks effectively and maintain compliance with regulatory standards and industry best practices.

-Beyond my professional role, I am passionate about sharing my cybersecurity expertise.
-As a part-time instructor at ThriveDX, I have the privilege of imparting knowledge to others, helping them navigate the evolving landscape of cybersecurity.
-Additionally, serving as an adjunct professor at both Illinois Institute of Technology and Saint Louis University has deepened my understanding of technology while mentoring undergraduate and graduate students.
+Beyond consulting, I am an educator and mentor committed to shaping the next generation of cybersecurity professionals.
+As Cybersecurity Faculty & Program Coordinator at Olive-Harvey College, I design and lead hands-on, industry-aligned training programs that equip students with practical skills for real-world security challenges.
+Additionally, I serve as an instructor at ThriveDX and have held adjunct professor roles at Illinois Institute of Technology and Saint Louis University, teaching topics from ethical hacking to digital forensics.

-Education has been a cornerstone of my journey.
-I hold dual Master's degrees from the Illinois Institute of Technology, one in Computer Science and the other in Applied Cybersecurity and Digital Forensics.
-My academic pursuits were guided by esteemed mentors, shaping my understanding of cybersecurity intricacies.
-Prior to this, I earned Bachelor of Science degrees in Physics and Applied Mathematics from Texas State University, where I honed my analytical skills under the guidance of respected professors.
+My academic background includes dual Master’s degrees in Computer Science and Applied Cybersecurity & Digital Forensics from the Illinois Institute of Technology, as well as Bachelor’s degrees in Physics and Applied Mathematics from Texas State University.
+Currently, I am a PhD Candidate in Computer Science (expected May 2025) at Capitol Technology University, where my research focuses on the intersection of Artificial Intelligence and Cybersecurity, exploring AI-driven threat detection, adversarial machine learning, and automation in offensive security.

-My diverse educational background, coupled with extensive hands-on experience in cybersecurity, positions me as a valuable asset to any organization.
-I am driven by a constant pursuit of knowledge and am currently undertaking PhD endeavors to deepen my expertise further.

-Outside of the professional realm, I am an avid language learner and musician.
-Fluent in English, Russian, and Bengali, I am currently expanding my linguistic horizons by studying Chinese and Tagalog.
-Music is my sanctuary, with over a decade of experience playing the violin, six years mastering the bass guitar, and exploring the intricacies of piano.
+Outside of cybersecurity, I am a passionate language learner and musician.
+Fluent in English, Russian, and Bengali, with working proficiency in Tagalog and ongoing studies in Chinese, I thrive on continuous learning.
+Music has been a lifelong passion, with expertise in violin, bass guitar, and piano.

+With a blend of technical expertise, academic leadership, and hands-on experience, I bring a strategic and well-rounded perspective to cybersecurity, AI research, and education.
 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/resume.pdf" "newtab" >}}resume{{< /staticref >}}.